pestphp/docs/announcing-stressless.md

 ---
 title: Announcing Stressless
-description: "We are thrilled to announce the release of a brand new plugin for Pest PHP: Stressless.
-It's a fresh new addition to the Pest PHP family, and it brings the power of stress testing to the PHP ecosystem.
-It integrates seamlessly with Pest PHP, combining the power of stress testing with the simplicity and elegance of Pest's Expectation API.
+description: "We are thrilled to announce the release of a brand new plugin for Pest PHP: Stressless - it brings the power of stress testing to the PHP ecosystem."
 ---

 # Announcing Stressless